OperatorJack/MWSE-mods/The Astral Pocket/The Astral Pocket - Readme.txt

 - Bloodmoon
 - MGE XE 0.10.1
 - MWSE 2.1+
+- Magicka Expanded

 This mod requires the most recently nightly build of MWSE.
 Please be sure to run the mwse-update.exe before playing this mod.

 ====Description====
-This mod adds a miniquest to unlock a new spell, "Teleport to Astral Pocket".
+This mod adds a miniquest to unlock a new spell effect and spell, "Teleport to Astral Pocket".
 When you cast the spell, you will be teleported to a new location known as the Astral Pocket.
 Herein, you'll follow the very brief story of a Telvanni wizard and lay claim to his housepod.
 Then, you can teleport back to your previous location in a very similar way to mark-recall spells.

 To begin the miniquest, talk to your local bookseller about the latest rumours, or look for the text "Astrological Elements."

+This mod requires the MAgicka Expanded Framework base package.

 This mod IS NOT compatible with OpenMW, at least until support for MWSE mods is added.